pantheon-systems/push-to-pantheon/CONTRIBUTING.md

 Cutting a release is a _manual_ process and should be created from the `0.x` branch.
 This is to ensure that we know exactly what changes are included in the release and when releases are made.

 To cut a new release, navigate to the Actions tab and select the "Create Release" workflow.
 Fill in the required field for the version number, and submit the form.
 A new Git tag will be created, and the release will be published on GitHub with release notes auto-generated from the merged PRs.

+## Testing changes to the Deploy PR to Pantheon workflow

+Because we have implemented a `pull_request_target` trigger for the Deploy PR to Pantheon workflow to allow robots to access secrets and run the deployment, and because `pull_request_target` uses the base branch rather than the PR branch, if you want to test changes to the workflow itself, you can do so by using the `workflow_dispatch` trigger.

+To do this, navigate to the Actions tab and select the "Deploy PR to Pantheon" workflow.
+You can then manually trigger the workflow.
+This will allow you to test changes to the workflow without needing to create a pull request.